SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 TS=
-(("income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "anti-poverty" OR "antipoverty" OR "out of poverty" OR
-   (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
+(("income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "anti-poverty" OR "antipoverty" OR "out of poverty" OR "poverty reduction" OR "poverty alleviation" OR "pro-poor" OR (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
     )
 NEAR/3